Volumetric Water Content Sensors

 When choosing a sensor, it is important to know if the sensor is calibrated for soilless media, if it is going to work for your substrate (particle size, and maximum and minimum water content), and if it is accurate enough for your watering strategies.
 Other important points to consider are the capabilities of the sensor, maintenance, plant water requirements at different stages, the substrate's physical characteristics, and how to interpret the data.

-Please feel free to send your Premier Tech Horticulture Grower Services representative any comments or questions about Volumetric Water Content Sensors.
+Please feel free to send your Premier Tech Grower Services representative any comments or questions about Volumetric Water Content Sensors.

 PRO-MIX® is a registered trademark of PREMIER HORTICULTURE Ltd.